 In current times, the impact of our mood, or state, on our learned behaviour is better known.

 Later I learned about the Positive Psychology movement, led by Martin Seligman and that helped create a change.
 His material casts light on how we use learning processes to absorb and exploit knowledge; to make a difference in our lives and go on doing that.
+The same guy developed the notion of Learned Helplessness.
+In adults, learned helplessness presents as a person not using or learning adaptive responses to difficult situations.
+People in this state typically accept that bad things will happen and that they have little control over them.
+They are unsuccessful in resolving issues even when there is a potential solution.

 In due time, I learned about neuro-plasticity.
 What’s that, I hear you ask.